Lucas-Keasbey/Spr2023SeniorSemGroup4/README.md

 How to run the code:
 	1. Simply download this repo and put the folder where ever you want it.
 	2. Python Code:
 		2a.
-Pick you favorite python IDE of choice and use the repo itself as the root folder for the project (WARNING: Spyder and Visual Studio use different methods of using files strings
+Pick you favorite python IDE of choice (However Visiual studio is prefered) and use the repo itself as the root folder for the project
+		(WARNING: Spyder and Visual Studio use different methods of using files strings so the code may not run due to